CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>
 - $group	Groups input documents by a specified identifier expression and applies the accumulator expression(s), if specified, to each group.
 Consumes all input documents and outputs one document per each distinct group.
 The output documents only contain the identifier field and, if specified, accumulated fields. (https://docs.mongodb.com/manual/reference/operator/aggregation/group/#pipe._S_group)
+- _id is where to specify what incoming documents should be grouped on.
+- Can use all accumulator expressions within $group.
+- $group can be used multiple times within a pipeline.
+- It may be necessary to sanitize incoming data.
 - Syntax:
 ```javascript
 {